Registration for Cleaning the Capital is open!

 - Promote your project and gather your project team.

 - Be sure to plan ahead for the proper disposal of compost, garbage, recycling, leaf-and-yard waste and any other hazardous items you may collect.
-Need assistance?
-Call 3-1-1.
+Please review Important Project and Safety Information for more details.

 - Cleaning the Capital is an ideal way for neighbours, family and friends to work together and clean up their neighbourhood.

-- Fill out the online registration form or call 3-1-1 to register your project.
-If you need supplies, remember to request your project starter kit and to select your desired pickup location while registering.
+- Fill out the online registration form to register your project.
+If you need supplies, remember to request your cleanup starter kit and select your desired pick-up location while registering.

 The importance of registering: If you're cleaning up your neighbourhood or favourite green space, please register with us.
 People are encouraged to register in order to allow Cleaning the Capital organizers to distribute cleaning supplies, track the areas that have been cleaned and recognize volunteer work.